Complications and Side Effects of Shingles in the Elderly

 Shingles Rarely Return

 In most cases, people who get shingles only experience one episode during their entire lifetime.
-In some rare instances, it’s possible for an individual to develop shingles more than once.
+In some rare instances, an individual can develop shingles more than once.

 Individuals who are at least 60 years of age should speak to their physician about getting the shingles vaccine.